 You are probably familiarized with the tongkat ali extract ratios such as 1:50, 1:100 and 1:200.
 These ratios have been around for a few years and they represent the concentration of the final tongkat ali powder.
-Read on as I explain how these ratios came to existence, why you shouldn’t rely on them only and what’s the new hype around standardized tongkat ali products.
+Read on or watch the video as I explain how these ratios came to existence, why you shouldn’t rely on them only and what’s the new hype around standardized tongkat ali products.

 Tongkat ali has been used in south east Asia for hundreds of years, the traditional way to consume it is by making tea with tongkat ali roots.
 As tongkat ali gained popularity worldwide, some companies started developing tongkat ali supplements for easy administration.
 As competition grew, the market tendency was to use more raw material to produce a more concentrated powder.
 The assumption is that the more starting raw material is used, the more concentrated and hence the more effective is the final product.
 Therefore companies started using these ratios as the main marketing message to convince customers to purchase their products.

 While this makes sense, in theory, the ratios have two major problems:

 A company might say that they make a 1:200 tongkat ali product while in fact they use a 1:20 concentration.
 There is just no way for you to verify that what they say is true.